-Zone 4 - Room 1a and canopy - table top games, books, drawing
+Zone 4 - Willow class - table top games, books, drawing (Summer term only)

 All children

 FS children may go elsewhere on the playground if they choose to do so but other children cannot enter their zone.

 Other children can choose where to go and what to play with, but they must put away their toys/equipment before moving to another area or activity - MSAs to INSIST on this.